section-engineering-education/engineering-education/content/articles/threads-and-isolates-in-flutter/index.md

 Let us get started!

 ### Step one: Creating states
 In this step, we will create a class responsible for the counter.
 The counter class will contain createstate method used to create a new state.
-The isolate will handle the counter of the app and the changes in our Isolates.
+The isolate will handle the counter of the app and the changes in our isolates.

 A comment starting with // [START isolate] in the following code snippets means that an isolated thread is started.
 A comment beginning with // [END isolate] means the corresponding isolation is terminated.